Uamuhammad2/CapstoneProject/SCRUM/working_agreement.md

 For more detailed information/clarification that requires the input of the client, a resolution can be expected within a business day.

-## Definition of Done
-- Tasks must pass acceptance criteria
-- Unit tests passed
-- Code reviewed for logic / continuity / readability
-- Tasks must reflect the use-case and be error-free
-- Functionality tests passed
-- Documentation is clear
-- Build is deployed to environment
-- Tasks must be to the specification of the client

 ## Absence
 - In the case of an absence during a meeting without prior notification to the team - a grade of 0 (zero) shall be received for that meeting without exception